-- Ingredients – Traditionally Caesar dressing is made with lots of oil, egg yolk, stinky anchovies, Worcestershire sauce (aka the kitchen sink), lemon, garlic and mustard.
-We made it better, healthier and cruelty-free by eliminating all the junk and cruelty so vegans can eat it too.
+- Ingredients – Traditionally Caesar / Cesar dressing is made with lots of olive oil, egg yolk, stinky anchovies, Worcestershire sauce (aka the kitchen sink), lemon, garlic and mustard.
+We made it better, healthier and kind by eliminating all the junk so vegans can eat it too.

-- Tahini Based – Clearly soaking cashews like I do for the Alfredo sauce, or any nuts for that matter was not an option.
-Instead I went for a creamy organic tahini paste that I always have on hand, no nuts needed this time.
+- Tahini Based – Soaking cashews like I do for Alfredo sauce, or any nuts for that matter was not an option.
+So instead I went for a creamy organic tahini paste that I always like to keep pn hand, so no nuts needed in this recipe.
 Literally ready in 5 minutes, start to finish!
-If you really don’t like tahini you can replace it with creamy cashew or walnut butter.
+Now if you really don’t like tahini feel free to replace it with creamy cashew or walnut butter.

 - Dressing Uses – You can use this Caesar dressing to dress any leafy greens you like.
 I mixed the classic crunchy romaine with some sprouts but any micro greens, baby arugula, spinach and baby kale make a great addition.

 - Storage – Store any dressing leftovers in a glass jar in the refrigerator for up to 10 days or more.
 I usually like to double the recipe so I can have some handy at all times.

 - So Delicious – soooo crazy delicious you could definitely serve it for Thanksgiving and Christmas + bring it to all the summer cook outs forever and ever alongside these vegan ribs and potato salad.That olive wood bowl you see in the photo below travels a lot 😉